 - Check roofs and floors for structural safety.

-- Look for and extinguish burning embers or smoldering debris on the roof, in rain gutters, on the porch, or anywhere else on your property.
+- Check roof, in rain gutters, porch and patios for burning embers or smoldering debris and extinguish.
 Check frequently during the next several days to make sure they are completely out.

 Inside Your Home

 Once inside, open doors and windows.
 Wear protective clothing.
 Boots, heavy clothing, and rubber gloves keep you safe when sifting through debris and handling hazardous materials (cleaning solvents, paints, batteries, etc.).
 Wear a mask when sifting through debris to avoid breathing in smoke and ash.

 Do not start cleaning or throw anything away until you have contacted your insurance company and asked them what you should do about covering broken windows, doors, and other exposed areas; pumping out water; and any other actions needed to secure your home.
 Take pictures and/or video, and start a list of damaged belongings.

 - Beware of hot spots, dust, ash, broken glass, and other sharp objects.

 - Check for embers and smoke in the attic and crawl spaces.
 Monitor living areas for signs of smoke or embers for the next 24 to 48 hours.